masa-ue/RLfinetuning_Diffusion_Bioseq/README.md

 * Is overoptimization happening?: Check it out [Uehera and Zhao et.al, 2024](https://arxiv.org/abs/2405.19673) on how to avodi it.

-* Lab in the loop? : Chekc it out Yulai's implementation here https://github.com/zhaoyl18/SEIKO and our paper[Uehara and Zhao et.al, 2024](https://arxiv.org/abs/2402.16359)
+* Lab in the loop? : Check it out Yulai's implementation here https://github.com/zhaoyl18/SEIKO and our paper[Uehara and Zhao et.al, 2024](https://arxiv.org/abs/2402.16359)

 ### Acknowledgement
 * Reward models are based on the enfomrer-model [(Avset et al., 2021)](https://www.nature.com/articles/s41592-021-01252-x), one of the most common models for DNA sequence modeling.
 We use Grelu package for this purpose.